-- Reviews semiannual IC ACU program evaluations for compliance with the Institutional Assurance, and forwards copies of the IC semiannual evaluations to the IO.
+- Reviews semiannual ICO ACU program evaluations for compliance with the Institutional Assurance, and forwards copies of the ICO semiannual evaluations to the IO.

-- Designates OACU staff members to serve as (non-voting) observers on the IC ACUCs and provides program liaison functions for the ACUCs and associated staff.
+- Designates OACU staff members to serve as (non-voting) observers on the ICO ACUCs and provides program liaison functions for the ACUCs and associated staff.

 - Manages a central training program for investigators and ACUC members providing introductory and refresher training required to meet federal regulatory standards.

 - Reviews animal facility construction and renovation plans to facilitate regulatory and compliance requirements.
-Reviews and concurs with IC requests to create and maintain satellite animal holding facilities.
+Reviews and concurs with ICO requests to create and maintain satellite animal holding facilities.

 - Reviews and concurs with, prior to implementation, any IAAs establishing new animal program management oversight or facility support to ensure they meet regulatory and accreditation requirements

-- Compiles and submits the summary report for the NIH annual USDA report of animal use from the collective reports of the IC component animal programs.
+- Compiles and submits the summary report for the NIH annual USDA report of animal use from the collective reports of the ICO component animal programs.

 - Compiles the AAALAC annual report for the Bethesda-based programs and reviews and concurs with the AAALAC annual reports compiled by other IRP programs.

-- Leads and manages the Bethesda-based triennial site visit preparations and execution.
+- Leads and manages the Bethesda-based triennial AAALAC International accreditation site visit preparations and execution.